tidehackathon/team-night-coding-sergeants/README.md

 - MONDAY (20.02.2023):
   - we introduced our team to the NATO Tide Hackathon,
   - we downloaded provided datasets and we got acquainted with the problem,
-  - we carried out a lot of analysis of the datasets provided:
+  - we carried out a lot of analysis of the datasets provided,
   - we did a lot of painstaking research on how to deal with the dataset we had recived.

 - TUESDAY (21.02.2023):